awerlen/awerlen.github.io/_outreach/2025_04_pomona_interview.md

 #link: "https://www.esa.int/Science_Exploration/Space_Science"
 # OR use file instead of link
 file: "/outreach/files/2025_04_pomona_interview.pdf"
-summary: "This interview appeared in the local newspaper Walliser Bote as part of a series featuring young people from the canton of Wallis.
-In the conversation, I spoke about my motivations for studying astrophysics, my fascination with the search for life beyond Earth, and what drives my current research."
+summary: "The local newspaper Walliser Bote published an interview with me as part of a series on young people from the canton of Wallis.
+I discussed my motivations for studying astrophysics, my fascination with the search for life beyond Earth, and the driving questions behind my current research."
 ---